hyperthunk/rebar_paths_plugin/README.md

 ## Sample code

 Take a look in the examples directory to see the *xref* hook from above in action.
+You'll need to make sure you run rebar with `skip_deps=true` in order for *xref* to not fail on checking the various rebar plugins.

+    $ cd examples
+    $ rebar get-deps compile
+    $ rebar skip_deps=true xref

 ## Important notes